Satisfactory Academic Progress

-Maximum Time Frame at Mercer is defined in semester credit hours.
-For example, a degree program requiring 120 credit hours to complete will have the following Maximum Time Frame:
+Maximum time frame is defined in semester credit hours.
+For example, a degree program requiring 120 credit hours to complete will have the following maximum time frame:

 A student is ineligible at the evaluation point where it is determined he or she will exceed the 150% timeframe, not at the point they actually reach the 150% timeframe.
-A student may NOT receive Title IV aid after attempting 150% of the Program Length.
-However, if a student feels there are mitigating circumstances, such as illness, injury, family death etc. that prevented him or her from completing the program within the 150%- time frame, that student may review the appeal process included in this SAP policy and appeal in writing to the Financial Planning Office.
+A student may NOT receive Title IV aid after attempting 150% of the program length.
+However, if a student feels there are mitigating circumstances, such as illness, injury, family death etc. that prevented him or her from completing the program within the 150% time frame, that student may review the appeal process included in this SAP policy and appeal in writing to the Office of Student Financial Planning.
 The appeal must document the student’s plan to progress to graduation, and detail what will change to allow them to succeed.
 A student has the opportunity to appeal each semester.

 Only those hours included in the student’s program will be included in the 150% program length.
-The student can change programs up to three times, without appeal; however, after three program changes appeal is required.
+The student can change programs up to three times without appeal; however, an appeal is required after three program changes.

-Students must earn at least 67% of all hours attempted (cumulatively for program) at the end of each semester.
-The Completion Percentage will be checked at the end of each payment period.
+Students must earn at least 67% of all hours attempted (cumulatively for the program) at the end of each semester.
+The completion percentage will be checked at the end of each payment period.
 The completion percentage will be rounded up to the nearest whole percentage (e.g. 66.5% would be rounded up to 67%).

 - Repeat courses are counted for previously failed classes.

-- Repeat of previously passed courses are counted ONE TIME only.
+- A repeat of previously passed courses is counted ONE TIME only.

 - Cannot count repeat of previously passed courses at all IF the repeat of the course is due to the failing of another course in a prior period.